David Silva: UEFA Euro 2008

 Silva started five of Spain's six matches at Euro 2008.
-In Spain's second group stage match against Sweden in Innsbruck, he assisted Fernando Torres with a pinpoint cross from the edge of the box, with the Liverpool forward scoring the opener in an eventual 2–1 win.
+In Spain's second group stage match against Sweden in Innsbruck, he assisted Fernando Torres with a pinpoint cross from the edge of the box, with the former Liverpool forward scoring the opener in an eventual 2–1 win.

 In the semi-finals game versus Russia, Silva scored the third goal for Spain after a quick counter-attack in which Cesc Fàbregas delivered a low cross, and he sent the ball into Igor Akinfeev's goal with his left foot.
 In the final, he was involved in an incident with Germany's Lukas Podolski.
 After he pulled Podolski to the ground, the German approached Silva, which resulted in an angry exchange of words and a coming together of heads that the referee decided not to punish.
 Shortly afterward, Spanish coach Luis Aragonés substituted Silva for Santi Cazorla in an attempt to calm the tensions.

 2010 FIFA World Cup

-After appearing regularly during 2010 FIFA World Cup qualification – Spain won all ten fixtures – Silva was also picked for the squad for the finals in South Africa.
-His participation was, however, a small one.
-He started the opening group game for La Furia Roja, against Switzerland in Durban, but despite some bright sparks, the European champions succumbed to a 1–0 defeat.
+After appearing regularly during 2010 FIFA World Cup qualification, Silva was also picked for the squad for the finals in South Africa.
+He played in the first match against Switzerland which ended in a 1–0 defeat, then against Germany in the semi-finals, as a late substitute in a 1–0 victory.

-Silva next appeared for Spain in the semi-final against Germany, replacing Pedro for the final nine minutes.
-Spain won 1–0, courtesy of a header from Carles Puyol, and went on to win the tournament, beating the Netherlands in the final.
+Spain eventually won their first World Cup title after beating the Netherlands 1–0 after extra time in the final.